-Fall Semester • CL LAB CR
+Fall Semester MEDA202W r Phlebotomy - LAB 3 CR 4

-MEDA202W Phlebotomy 2 3 3
+Spring Semester CL LAB CR

-Spring Semes ster CL LAB CR
+MEDA204W Phlebotomy Internship 0 9 3

-ster Phlebotomy Internship - CR 3
+Totals 3 12 7

 RESORT AND RECREATION MANAGEMENT

 Northern New Hampshire is internationally known for its hospitality, tourism attractions and grand hotels.
 There could be no better location for a degree program in Resort and Recreation Management.
 Students will experience hands-on learning in a professional environment and have access to content experts beyond the classroom.